Did you know that 46% of people can’t sit through a presentation without losing focus?

 55. Use Bold & Brash Colors Throughout

-Bold colors are in this year, so use them!
-Also, bold colors usually make your presentation template a lot easier to read and remember.
-Like at this slide deck from Sadman Sadik, which doesn’t shy away from bright, bold colors.
+Bold colors usually make your presentation template a lot easier to read and remember.
+Like at this slide deck made by our talented designers, which doesn’t shy away from bright, bold colors.

 Want to pick a perfect color palette for your presentation?
 We can help!